-International graduate, Slawomir Bucki, has been an amateur stargazer since his teenage years so he decided to take advantage of our distance-learning degree opportunity in Astronomy to improve his knowledge in the field.
+International graduate, Slawomir Bucki, has been an amateur stargazer since his teenage years.
+He decided to take advantage of our distance-learning degree in Astronomy to improve his knowledge in the field.

 With an interest in astronomy from a young age, Slawomir chose to study BSc (Hons) Astronomy at the University of Central Lancashire.
 Prior to starting his degree at UCLan, Slawomir had 25 years professional experience from working in engineering and project management within commercial business.